isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 	# get information about the model training
     trainSql <- queryModelTrainingSQL(modSql[['Modelname']])
-    res2 <- bq_project_query('isb-cgc-02-0001', trainSql[['SQL']])
+    res2 <- bq_project_query('isb-cgc-myproject123', trainSql[['SQL']])
     trainingTable <- bq_table_download(res2)

     # then query the model for feature info
     featSql <- queryModelFeaturesSQL(modSql[['Modelname']])
-    res3 <- bq_project_query('isb-cgc-02-0001', featSql[['SQL']])
+    res3 <- bq_project_query('isb-cgc-myproject123', featSql[['SQL']])
     featureTable <- bq_table_download(res3)

     # then query the model for feature weights
     weightSql <- queryModelWeightsSQL(modSql[['Modelname']])
-    res4 <- bq_project_query('isb-cgc-02-0001', weightSql[['SQL']])
+    res4 <- bq_project_query('isb-cgc-myproject123', weightSql[['SQL']])
     weightTable <- bq_table_download(res4)

     # then the ROC
     rocSql <- queryModelROCSQL(modSql[['Modelname']], datasql[["Tablename"]])
-    res5 <- bq_project_query('isb-cgc-02-0001', rocSql[['SQL']])
+    res5 <- bq_project_query('isb-cgc-myproject123', rocSql[['SQL']])
     rocTable <- bq_table_download(res5)

-So first we get information about the model training, which is really useful actually.
+First, using the queryModelTrainingSQL function above, we get information about the model training, which is really useful actually.
 It will show a number of training iterations, where in each iteration, there's a learning rate.
 When a model is fitting well, you'll see a big jump in the magnitude of the learning rate.
 Also it needs to train for a number of iterations.
 In unsuccessful fittings, the model will not progress beyond just a few iterations.
+Here's the `Google training module <https://developers.google.com/machine-learning/crash-course/reducing-loss/an-iterative-approach>`_ on this topic.

 Second we can get information about the features, such as the mean and quartiles of each gene in this case.

 Then, one of the most important calls will be to get the feature weights.
-Since this is a regularized regression, which is controlled using the L1 and L2 parameters, variables that are not helpful in the classification will have weights that will shrink to zero.
+Since this is a regularized regression, which is controlled using the L1 and L2 parameters, variables that are less helpful in the classification will have weights that will shrink to zero.

+In supervised machine learning, each sample has a known label.
+Here it's the tissue type.
+When the model is used to predict the label on a sample, we will either get it right or wrong.
+We can call the label of the sample either 'cohort 1 positive' or 'cohort 1 negative (i.e. cohort 2 positive).
+Then our model makes a predition on whether the sample is 'cohort 1 positive' or not, making it a boolean value (true or false).

+To determine if our model is doing well, we use classification metrics like recall and precision.
+Precision is the fraction of true positives over combined true and negative positives.
+Recall (or sensitivity) is the fraction of true positives over all positives.
+So when precision is very close to 100%, then there were very few false positives.
+When recall is close to 1, almost all of the positive cases were correctly called positive.

-Last, classification metrics like recall and precision can be generated over a range of threshold values.
-When making predictions with the model, we have a probability for each label for each sample.
-Then, for a given threshold t, we call each sample as having label 0 if P < t.
-When you vary the threshold you can see the tradeoff of precision and recall.
+When making predictions with the model, we have a probability for sample to be in one group or the other.
+Then, for a given threshold t, we call each sample as having label '0' if P < t.
+By varying the threshold from 0 to 1, you can see the tradeoff of precision and recall.
 We can use this table for visualizing the model performance.

 All the bigrquery functions are called when the user hits the 'submit' button.
 To do that we wrap the functions all together